tsunami416604/azure-docs.hu-hu/articles/mobile-services-ios-handling-conflicts-offline-data.md

 <a href="/en-us/documentation/articles/mobile-services-ios-handling-conflicts-offline-data" title="iOS" class="current">iOS</a>
 </div>

 This topic shows you how to synchronize data and handle conflicts when using the offline capabilities of Azure Mobile Services.
-This tutorial builds on the steps and the sample app from the previous tutorial [Get Started with Offline Data].
-Before you begin this tutorial, you must first complete [Get Started with Offline Data].
+This tutorial builds on the steps and the sample app from the previous tutorial [Get Started with Offline Data][Get Started with Offline Data].
+Before you begin this tutorial, you must first complete [Get Started with Offline Data][Get Started with Offline Data].

->[WACOM.NOTE] To complete this tutorial, you need a Azure account.
+> [WACOM.NOTE] To complete this tutorial, you need a Azure account.
 If you don't have an account, you can create a free trial account in just a couple of minutes.
-For details, see <a href="http://www.windowsazure.com/en-us/pricing/free-trial/?WT.mc_id=AE564AB28" target="_blank">Azure Free Trial</a>.
+For details, see [Azure Free Trial][Azure Free Trial].

 ## Complete the Get Started with Offline Tutorial

-Follow the instructions at the [Get Started with Offline Data] tutorial and complete that project.
+Follow the instructions at the [Get Started with Offline Data][Get Started with Offline Data] tutorial and complete that project.
 We will use the finished project from that tutorial as the starting point for this tutorial.

 ## Update the App Project to Allow Editing

-Let's update the finished project from [Get Started with Offline Data] to allow the editing of items.
+Let's update the finished project from [Get Started with Offline Data][Get Started with Offline Data] to allow the editing of items.
 Currently, if you run this same app on two phones, change the same item on both phones locally, and push the changes back to the server, it will fail with a conflict.

 The offline sync features in the SDK let you handle such conflicts via code and let you dynamically decide what to do with conflicting items.
 Changing the quickstart project lets us experiment with this feature.

 ### Update Todo List View Controller

 1. Let's update the iPhone storyboard.
 If you're working with an iPad, please follow the same steps for the iPad storyboard as well.

-2. Select **MainStoryboard_iPhone.storyboard** in the Xcode Project Navigator, then select **Todo List View Controller**.
-At the top menu, click **Editor -> Embed In -> Navigation Controller**
+2. Select **MainStoryboard\_iPhone.storyboard** in the Xcode Project Navigator, then select **Todo List View Controller**.
+At the top menu, click **Editor -\> Embed In -\> Navigation Controller**

-      ![][update-todo-list-view-controller-1]
+    ![][0]

 3. Next, in **Todo List View Controller**, select the table view cell, and sets its Accessory mode to **Disclosure indicator**.
 The disclosure indicator indicates to users that if they tap on the associated table view controller, a new view will be displayed.
 The disclosure indicator produces no event.

-      ![][update-todo-list-view-controller-2]
+    ![][1]

 4. In **TodoListViewController.m**, remove the following operations and their contents altogether.
 We do not need them:

         -(NSString *)tableView:(UITableView *)tableView titleForDeleteConfirmationButtonForRowAtIndexPath:(NSIndexPath *)indexPath